omni-network/neptune/README.md

 - Seamless interop with metamask - simply connect and disconnect when you want to use one or the other

-## Installation
+## Install

-Currently, the extension and backend must both be built locally.
-We’re working to create our first stable release soon, but it’s still experimental.
+Currently, the extension and backend must both be built from source.
+We’re working to create a first stable release soon.
+Start by cloning this repo.

-You can input your RPC URL as an environment variable now ($PROVIDER_RPC_URL), or via the browser extension later.
+You can input your RPC URL as an environment variable now (`PROVIDER_RPC_URL`), or via the browser extension later.

 To build the browser extension: